Non-Study Related Tips for the Bar

 5. Find a mentor

 Elevate your studies to the next level with a “law-guru.”
 You’re not the first, and you’re certainly not the last to take the bar exam.
 Talk to people who’ve taken the exam and ask them questions.
-Hire a private tutor if you need to (check out Crushendo’s 1-on-1 course).
+Hire a private tutor if you need to (check out Crushendo’s 1-on-1 tutoring).
 While YouTube and other free resources are great, is it enough?
 Invest in your future by improving your chances of success.

 If law school is your hero’s journey, the bar exam is the final boss.
 It’s time to utilize every resource you have to slay this fierce demon.
 It’s not an easy fight, but it’s worth every drop of blood.
 I wish you the best of luck.
 I’ll see you on the other side.